Fagin: Allegations of antisemitism

-The comic book creator Will Eisner, disturbed by the antisemitism in the typical depiction of the character, created a graphic novel in 2003 titled Fagin the Jew.
-In this book, the back story of the character and events of Oliver Twist are depicted from his point of view.
+In an introduction to a 1981 reissue of Oliver Twist, Irving Howe wrote that Fagin was considered an "archetypical Jewish villain".
+Comic book creator Will Eisner, disturbed by the antisemitism in the typical depiction of the character, created a graphic novel in 2003 titled Fagin the Jew.
+In this book, the backstory of the character and events of Oliver Twist are depicted from his point of view.

 Media portrayals

 Numerous prominent actors have played the character of Fagin.
-Lon Chaney portrayed Fagin in a silent film version Oliver Twist (1922 film).
+Lon Chaney portrayed Fagin in a silent film version Oliver Twist.
 Alec Guinness portrayed Fagin in David Lean's 1948 film adaptation of Oliver Twist, with controversial make-up by Stuart Freeborn which exaggerated stereotypical Jewish facial features.
 The release of the film in the USA was delayed for three years on charges of being antisemitic by the Anti-Defamation League of B'nai B'rith and the New York Board of Rabbis.
 It was finally released in the United States in 1951, with seven minutes of profile shots and other parts of Guinness' performance cut.

 For the BBC's at the time controversial 1962 serial, Fagin was portrayed in a fashion very faithful to the novel by Irish actor Max Adrian.

 Ron Moody's portrayal in the original London production of the musical Oliver! by Lionel Bart, which he repeated in the Oscar-winning 1968 film, is recognisably influenced by Guinness's portrayal.
-However, the antisemitic quality of Guinness' portrayal was considerably toned down in the musical, partly because of Moody being Jewish himself; he was in fact the first Jewish actor to portray Fagin.
+However, the antisemitic quality of Guinness' portrayal was considerably toned down in the musical, partly because of Moody being Jewish himself; he was in fact the first Jewish actor to portray Fagin on film since Irving Pichel.
 While Fagin remains an unrepentant thief, he is a much more sympathetic and comic character than he is in the novel.
-His plot with Monks is deleted and his role in Nancy's death is similarly excised, and he is portrayed as being cowardly and deeply afraid of Bill Sikes.
+His plot with Monks is deleted and his role in Nancy's death is similarly excised, and he is portrayed as being cowardly and afraid of Bill Sikes.
 Fagin is completely innocent of Nancy's murder and is horrified when he finds out.
 He even admonishes Sikes saying that: "[He] should not have done that."
 Bart's musical also deletes Fagin's arrest and the musical ends with Fagin, faced with beginning again, pondering the possibility of going straight.
 The film version reverses this ending, with Fagin briefly considering reformation, but then gleefully teaming up again with Dodger to start their racket again.
 Moody's performance as the character is often considered the most critically acclaimed.
 He won a Golden Globe for his performance, and was nominated for the Academy Award for Best Actor.
 When Oliver! was brought to Broadway in 1964, Fagin was portrayed by Clive Revill, but in a 1984 revival, Moody reprised his performance opposite Tony Award winner Patti LuPone, who played Nancy.
 Moody later stated: "Fate destined me to play Fagin.
 It was the part of a lifetime."